 A. Rösel von Rosenhof’s ‘Insecten-Belustigung’ in beautiful old colour achieved 7,500 euros (hammer price/taxe 6,000 euros).
 Also worth mentioning is the magnificent work ‘Continuation der Nürnbergischen Hesperidum’ on citron, lemon and bitter orange fruits by J. C. Volckamer in the first edition (lot 294, hammer price 12,000 euros) and a splendid work on the flora of Hungary in 3 volumes by F. Waldstein, F. Graf & P. Kitaibel (lot 295/ hammer price 17,000 euros).

 The auctions will continue until Friday with further sections from catalogues 224: Valuable Books and Manuscripts and 225: Geography – Travel – Atlases – Photography – Maps – Decorative Prints.
-Register to take part in the live online LIVE AUCTION or visit us in the salesroom.
-AUCTION SCHEDULE

-The catalogues for the next auction days, as well as the results, the session schedule and information on the various bidding options can be found as usual on our WEBSITE
+The catalogues for the next auction days, as well as the results, the session schedule and information on the various bidding options can be found as usual on our website.

 We are pleased to announce our upcoming spring auctions.
 Two richly illustrated catalogues with more than 1920 lots are now accessible online or can be ordered in print: